 The first year is divided into four consecutive interdisciplinary blocks named Clinically Oriented Anatomy, Biology of Cells and Tissues, Structure and Function of Major Organ Systems, and Host Defense, a combined clinical skills/ introduction to doctoring course named P#/DOCS 1 and an introductory interprofessional education course taken during orientation to the first year.
-P3/DOCS 1 consists of two components, a longitudinal clinical skills training course (Development of Clinical Skills (DOCS) and three one week inter-block sessions that cover topics such as medical ethics, professionalism and cultural competence (Patients, Physicians and Populations, P3).
+P3/DOCS 1 consists of two components, a longitudinal clinical skills training course (Development of Clinical Skills (DOCS) and three one-week inter-block sessions that cover topics such as medical ethics, professionalism and cultural competence (Patients, Physicians and Populations, P3).
 The P3 course also includes small group sessions within each of the four consecutive blocks that apply the concepts introduced in the P3 course to the content of each of the blocks.
 Students must pass all blocks in order to complete the first year and these blocks have the following objectives:

 Block Number Name/General Description MSCI 5101 Clinically Oriented Anatomy This block provides students with the foundation in anatomy and embryology necessary for success in the remainder of the curriculum and introduces students to applications of anatomy to the practice of medicine.
 It includes the traditional content and concepts of gross and developmental anatomy presented in a clinical context, coordinated with introductions to case-based presentations by physicians.
 MSCI 5102 Biology of Cells and Tissues This block integrates biochemistry, genetics, cell biology, and histology of the tissues.
 The block progresses from molecules to cells to the organization of cells into tissues.
 MSCI 5103 Structure and Function of Major Organ Systems This block covers structural and functional aspects of the various organ systems of the body through a series of lectures, histology laboratories, clinical correlations, question and answer sessions and voice-over PowerPoint presentations available online.
 The systems include cell, cardiovascular, respiratory, renal, gastrointestinal with nutrition, and endocrine/reproductive with an emphasis on regulation of function and the integration among systems.
-MSCI 5104 Host Defense This block introduces both the defense system of the body (the immune system) and the agents that can invade the body and cause disease (medical microbiology).
-It covers the development of the immune system, effector functions of the immune system in health - defense of the body against microbes, transplanted tissues, and tumors; and the dangers of inappropriate immune responses - allergy, autoimmunity, and immunodeficiency.
-The block provides a traditional survey of medically important microorganisms, their identification, the mechanisms through which they cause disease, and specific diseases
+MSCI 5107 General Principles of Infectious Disease This block introduces agents that can invade the body and cause disease (medical microbiology).
+The block provides a traditional survey of medically important microorganisms, their identification, the mechanisms through which they cause disease (both organism- associated and immune-mediated), and specific diseases associated with each microbe.
+Clinical correlations large group learning sessions